Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

-2D Beam: We focus displacement prediction of single dof (y-direction dof of the last node).
-We apply multiple vertical forces varying from -8N to 8N on corner node of the beam and predict its displacements using the Bayesian U-Net.
-Figure~\ref{mean_bar2.5} gives the prediction of displacement magnitude, as one can see prediction matches with test FEM solution within the training region, outside the training region, Bayesian U-Net prediction deviates from the FEM solution.
-For the reference, we provide solutions for same cases using deterministic U-Net as well, they deviate from FEM solution outside training range.
-Figure~\ref{std_bar2.5} gives confidence intervals associated with the prediction.
-One can see that network has very less uncertainty i.e. it is confident in the regions of training data (-2.5 to 2.5 N) but as one moves away, uncertainty of the prediction increases.
-We can also see that 95\% confidence is able to capture the error of Bayesian U-Net predictions outside the training region, for the reference errors of deterministic U-Nets are presented as well.
+Hereafter we focus on displacement prediction of a single dof with Bayesian U-Net.
+We do this to see how the associated uncertainty varies with the value of input force, depending on whether the input is within or outside the training range.
+In Figure~\ref{fig: fa2half_deform}-\ref{fig: MLEvsBayes}, we keep a constant direction of the input force, but gradually increase the magnitude and study the displacement prediction using Bayesian U-Net.
+The output of the Bayesian U-net is the displacement solution and the uncertainty associated with it, in Figure~\ref{fig: fa2half_deform}-\ref{fig: L_deform} we provide separate plots for both of these outputs.
+Whereas in Figure~\ref{fig: MLEvsBayes} we only study the prediction uncertainties for noisy data cases.

-2D Beam : This time we consider second training dataset for 2D beam with forces less than 1N on each dof.
-(For all point loads in training set, $|F_x|,|F_y| \leq 1 \text{N}$).
-Figure~\ref{overlap_intervals} shows the comparisons of uncertainty intervals for different training datasets.
-As the range of force in training set is increasing, uncertainty starts decreasing.
+2D Beam: We apply multiple vertical forces varying from -8~N to 8~N on the corner node of the beam and predict its displacements using the Bayesian U-Net.
+Figure~\ref{mean_bar2.5} gives the prediction of displacement magnitude, as one can see prediction matches with test FEM solution within the training region.
+Outside the training region, Bayesian U-Net prediction deviates from the FEM solution.
+For reference, we provide deterministic U-Net solutions as well, even they deviate from FEM solutions outside the training range.
+Whereas Figure~\ref{std_bar2.5} gives confidence intervals associated with these predictions.
+One can see that network has very little uncertainty i.e. it is confident in the region of training data (-2.5 to 2.5 N) but as one moves away, the uncertainty of the prediction increases.
+We can also see that 95\% confidence is able to capture the error of Bayesian U-Net predictions outside the training region, for reference, errors of deterministic U-Nets are presented as well.

-2D L-shape: We consider the same data-set as used in deterministic case (N = 4000, M = 200).
-The training data-set was created by applying point loads on the top edge with magnitude of x,y dof of force is not more than 1N (For all point loads, $|F_x|,|F_y| \leq 1 $).
-As similar to the beam case, statistics of the output it obtained by doing 300 stochastic passes on trained network for the same input.
+In this paragraph, we compare uncertainty intervals for Bayesian U-Nets trained on two different datasets.
+In addition to the existing 2D beam dataset (force range: -2.5 to 2.5 N), we consider another training dataset with a lower force range this time (force range: 1 to 1 N).
+Figure~\ref{overlap_intervals} shows the comparison of uncertainty intervals for these two cases, as the range of input force in the training set is decreasing, Bayesian U-Net tends to get more uncertain about its predictions in higher force ranges, which follows the common intuition.